devslopes/dwa-css-curriculum/css-basics-and-syntax/css-order.md

 # How are the styles being applied

+In the lessons of this section you will learn:

 - The Rules overlapping selectors follow to apply styles
 - CSS Specificity
-  - The order the styles a getting applied to HTML elemnts with
+- The order the styles a getting applied to HTML elements with

 ## Class videos: